Nessa-v/Data-Analysis-projects/README.md

+# Welcome to my data analysis portfolio!

 ## AUTHOR: VANESSA NWANKWO

-#### DATA ANALYTICS PORTFOLIO
+### DATA ANALYTICS PORTFOLIO

 ### About Me:

-I am a data analyst, always excited to wrangle messy data, uncover trends & patterns and storytell to convey its information.
+I am a data analyst, with an interest in wrangling messy data, uncovering trends & patterns and data visualisation to convey its information to business stakeholders.

 This portfolio showcases my ability to clean, analyse, and communicate data-driven decisions.